Share in one command

 cruma start

 By default we terminate TLS at our edge and issue certificates for cruma.io subdomains.
-If you add a CNAME and use your own domain, you can terminate TLS yourself on the agent (or behind your own reverse proxy) for end-to-end encryption; in that mode Cruma only sees control-plane metadata.
+On subscribed plans, you can add a CNAME and use your own domain to terminate TLS yourself on the agent (or behind your own reverse proxy) for end-to-end encryption; in that mode Cruma only sees control-plane metadata.
+Custom domains are not available on anonymous or free tiers.

 We’re intentionally not building a full enterprise edge platform: there is no bundled SSO suite, no complex policy engine, and no formal SLA.
 Today we run two PoPs - EU-North (FI) & US-East; agent maintains at least one HTTP/2 channel and one QUIC channel to the closest region, with automatic reconnects on failure.